Walt Disney World Millennium Celebration: Legacy

 The text on the large "Mickey Wand" constructed next to Spaceship Earth was changed from "2000" to "Epcot" in 2001, and remained in place for many years until late 2007 when it began being dismantled in honor of Epcot's 25th anniversary.
 In May 2019, the large "Leave a Legacy" structures in front of Spaceship Earth facing the main gate began the process of being moved to a location outside of the main entrance to accommodate an updated Epcot entrance plan, with the west half of the structures being removed in June 2019.
-Millennium Village was later repurposed as the "World Showplace Pavilion".
+Millennium Village was later repurposed as the "World Showplace Pavilion."
 IllumiNations 2000: Reflections of Earth was so successful it continued to operate at Epcot as "IllumiNations: Reflections of Earth" for 20 years, until September 30, 2019.
 IllumiNations has won several awards in the years since such as 2012's Best Outdoor Night Production Show by The Golden Ticket Awards.

-The Millennium Celebration also marked the start to Official Disney Pin Trading in Walt Disney World and Disneyland.
-Soon followed in Tokyo Disneyland and Paris.
+The Millennium Celebration also marked the start to Official Disney Pin Trading in Walt Disney World and Disneyland, with Tokyo Disneyland and Disneyland Paris soon following.